fboes/aerofly-patterns/docs/holding.md

                             Default value: 0.1
   --dme-probability=..
 Probability of an DME procedure being used in the mission.
                             Default value: 0.1
-  --dme-holding-toward-probability=..
-Probability of an DME procedure holding toward the navaid instead of away from.
+  --dme-holding-away-probability=..
+Probability of an DME procedure holding away from the navaid instead of towards.
-                            Default value: 0.5
+                            Default value: 0.1
+  --airport-code=..
+Optional ICAO airport code to fetch METAR weather information for.
   --no-guides               Try to remove virtual guides from missions.
   --directory, -d           Create files in a subdirectory instead of current directory.
   --help, -h                Will output the help.